Travel & Touring | WA Destinations

 As WA’s first inland European settlement, the town of York offers a unique insight into WA’s settler history through its heritage precinct and well-preserved colonial architecture.

 Head to the top of Mount Brown Lookout for sweeping views of the countryside, which is a carpeted in bright yellow canola fields around August and September, while in the York Bushland Garden you can see local wildflowers blooming in season.
 In town, Penny Farthing Sweets is an old-fashioned sweet shop also beloved for its quirky memorabilia.
-Enjoy lunch at a café, restaurant or one of the historic pubs, or pack a picnic and head to the banks of the Avon River, then stroll down to the York wire suspension bridge, the first of its kind built in Western Australia, constructed in 1888.
+Enjoy lunch at one of York's old pubs or at one of its many cafés, including the Botanicalia cafe, which also has artisan's wares for sale.
+Or pack a picnic and head to the banks of the Avon River, then stroll down to the York wire suspension bridge, the first of its kind built in Western Australia, constructed in 1888.

 One of York’s most well-known attractions is the York Motor Museum.
 It houses a massive collection of classic cars, Aussie race cars, motorcycles and vintage racing bikes alongside plenty of nostalgic motoring memorabilia and posters.
 One of its most notable exhibits is the ‘Never Never Tours’ Valiant ute that was used in the film “Crocodile Dundee”.
 It’s even signed by the film’s star, Paul Hogan.